wullon/native-instruments-komplete-kontrol/README.md

 Native-Instruments Komplete Kontrol
 ==================================

-Initial support for Native Instruments Komplete Kontrol S25 Controller in Bitwig Studio
+Basic support for Native Instruments Komplete Kontrol S Controllers in Bitwig Studio.

 Installation:

-Load the "Komplete Kontrol S25 Bitwig.ncc" into the Native Instruments Controller Editor and sync with your keyboard.
+Load the "Komplete Kontrol S Bitwig.ncc" into the Native Instruments Controller Editor and sync with your keyboard.

-Install the file "KompleteKontrolS25.control.js" into your user directory/Documents/Bitwig Studio/Controller Scripts/Native Instruments
+Install the file "KompleteKontrolS.control.js" into your user directory/Documents/Bitwig Studio/Controller Scripts/Native Instruments

 Functions: